 Lauren Pellegrino, fitness and wellness manager at Berkshire South Regional Community Center in Great Barrington, said the number of clients who are senior citizens has swelled over the last five years.

-"They're such a huge fitness population
+"They're such a huge fitness population now, it's great to see," Pellegrino said.

 Cooney attributes the popularity of senior fitness largely to the aging baby boomer population, the first of whom reached typical retirement age in 2011, along with increasing life ex pectancy in the United States.